Healthy Italian Cooking at Home

 Fill the halved peppers with this mixture, and arrange in the casserole.
 Pour the tomato sauce over the peppers.

 Cover and bake 45 minutes to an hour or until the peppers are soft but still hold their shape.
-Remove from the heat, and serve with some of the tomato sauce spooned over the top.

 Sprinkle the tops of the peppers with cheese and garnish with basil leaves.